donahowe/AutoStudio/README.md

 ## 👀 Contact Us
 If you have any questions, please feel free to email us at howe4884@outlook.com.

-★★★(I am an undergraduate student actively seeking opportunities for a Ph.D. program in 25 fall.)★★★
+🌟🌟🌟(I am an undergraduate student actively seeking opportunities for a Ph.D. program in 25 fall.)🌟🌟🌟
 ## Citation
 If you found this code helpful, please consider citing:
 ~~~